elotroalex/record/_chapters/03-assimilate.md

 > Seuls, nous pouvons exprimer ce par quoi nous sommes uniques.
 Si nous ne voulons pas être seulement spectateurs de l'aventure humaine, si nous croyons qu'il faut payer de soi pour simplement participer à l'humanité véritable, si nous sommes persuadés qu'ici comprendre n'est rien et que c'est faire qui importe, nous savons quelle tâche nous incombe et quelle voie mène à sa réalisation.[^9] ("Naissance" 60)

-Because the goal is to provide an authentic voice, to address a perceived lack, the general tenor of the journal will remain pedagogical: over the years we will see the prevalence of introductory texts dedicated to an exploration of diverse subjects, including the flora and fauna of the region, regional art (or lack-thereof), regional history (including a basic introduction to the history of the slave trade), folk tales, and more *a propos,* a set of accessible works of literary theory meant to set the critical stage for the rather difficult poetry of Césaire.
+Because the goal is to provide an authentic voice[^n1], to address a perceived lack, the general tenor of the journal will remain pedagogical: over the years we will see the prevalence of introductory texts dedicated to an exploration of diverse subjects, including the flora and fauna of the region, regional art (or lack-thereof), regional history (including a basic introduction to the history of the slave trade), folk tales, and more *a propos,* a set of accessible works of literary theory meant to set the critical stage for the rather difficult poetry of Césaire.
 For this last purpose, several entries by René Ménil, Suzanne Césaire and a direct study by Aristide Maugée constitute the first set of historical readings of Césaire’s poetry.

 Not only does *Tropiques* feel the need to provide an authentic voice, that voice must serve as a way for Martinique, and by synecdoche the Caribbean, to enter the “human adventure” as an equal.
 Although the emphasis is on those inheritances and experiences which are particular to Caribbean *Man* and *Life* (African inheritance, slavery, colonialism, etc.), at no point do we hear a call for a separation from the whole of humanity along racial lines and/or a contestation of universal History as a valid category.
 This is a far cry from Eduoard Glissant’s critique of a History-cum-Totality that subordinates non-Western histories (141), or Walter Mignolo’s conception of “spatial confrontations between different concepts of history” (67).
 For the *Tropiques* group, History must simply be supplemented, perhaps revolutionized, but the idea that History has universal import and sway remains unquestioned.
 We must read Césaire’s defense against charges of racism lobbed at him in this light: “*Mais les faisant, mon cœur, préservez-moi de toute haine/ne faites point de moi cet homme de haine pour qui je/n'ai que haine*”[^10] ("Cahier" 23).
 This distinction becomes important when we consider Césaire’s choice in the *editio princeps* for history-as-residue over the typescript’s history-as-referent.